 48. Festive string lights

-55. Someone talks about holiday shopping
+55. A coworker talks about their holiday travel plans.

 56. A package-themed decoration is part of the party setup.